 Hardly any shops and a scattering of well designed, luxurious but also mostly tasteful holiday houses, we observed the clear beach and were a short trip to the nearby “Magic Beach” (see Alison Lester story book), which grew busy with day visitors over the weekend.

-Wilsons Promontory, the National Park commonly known as “The Prom”, is at the southern tip of mainland Australia, before Tasmania.
+Still my pick of some of the best beaches in Australia in 2022, Wilsons Promontory National Park, commonly known as “The Prom”, is located at the southern tip of mainland Australia, before Tasmania.

-The area around Tidal River and the beaches leading towards where the river meets the sea, are well known for the rugged rolling dunes, spectacular beaches and friendly atmosphere.
+The area around Tidal River and the beaches leading towards where the river meets the sea, are well known for the rugged rolling dunes, friendly atmosphere, and some of Australia’s best surf beaches.

-At 3 plus hours travel time by car from Melbourne city, this area is sometimes only known to international day trippers or regular visitors to The Prom.
+A 3 hours travel time by car from Melbourne city, this area is sometimes only known to international day trippers or regular visitors to The Prom.

 Additionally only the more experienced hikers are aware of the less popular, equally stunning and quieter beaches away from the main campground, such as Little Oberon Bay, Waterloo Bay and Sealers Cove, all less busy and well worth the visit if you’re a curious hiker.
 For further information, see here.